1 "My soul is weary of my life. I will leave my complaint upon myself. I will speak in the bitterness of my soul.

 20 Are my days not few?
 Cease then and leave me alone so that I may take comfort a little,

-21 Before I go where I shall not return from, even to the land of darkness and the shades of death,
+21 Before I go where I shall not return from, even to the land of darkness and the shadow of death,

-22 A land of darkness as darkness itself, and of the shades of death without any order, and where the light is as darkness."
+22 A land of darkness as darkness itself, and of the shadow of death without any order, and where the light is as darkness."

 John Gill's Chapter Summary: